Endorsed by the Central Oregon Coast National Organization for Women

 - Encouraging tiny homes as is currently allowed under county code.

-- Funding in support of Samaritan House, Habitat for Humanity and Family Promise, examples of non-profits working to help families get “on-their-feet” and find housing.
+- Funding in support of Samaritan House, Habitat for Humanity, My Sisters’ Place and Family Promise, examples of non-profits working to help families get “on-their-feet” and find housing.

 - Support for Proud Ground, a non-profit organization creating permanently affordable homeownership opportunities for first-time homebuyers, with five projects in Lincoln county.
 This program in our county was selected by Governor Brown as one of five housing pilot projects across the state as part of her Future Ready Oregon initiative.